Pankaj-026/Pankaj-026/README.md

 Welcome to my GitHub profile!
 I'm an aspiring Frontend Developer with a keen interest in building dynamic and user-friendly web applications.
 With skills in HTML, CSS, JavaScript, and Bootstrap, I'm diving deep into JavaScript core concepts to solidify my foundation as I pursue a BSc in IT.

 ## About Me
-- 💼 Aspiring Software Engineer with a focus on frontend development
+- 💼 Aspiring Software Engineer with a focus on full-Stack development
-- 🌱 Currently learning full-stack development and core JavaScript concepts
+- 🌱 Currently learning core JavaScript concepts
 - 🎓 Pursuing a BSc in IT and sharing my journey on [LinkedIn](https://www.linkedin.com/in/pankaj026/)
 - 🔄 Documenting my learning journey and projects on [GitHub](https://github.com/Pankaj-026/)